Deep Neural Networks as the Semi-classical Limit of Topological Quantum Neural Networks: The problem of generalisation: Generalisation in the framework of TQNN

-Therefore the estremisation of the weights, whose role in generalisation has been commented in Sec.~\ref{2} referring to \cite{neyshabur2015norm,bartlett2017spectrally,30,shawe1998structural,bartlett2002rademacher}, is replaced in this picture by the minimisation of the action.
-This latter in turns corresponds to maximise the probability amplitudes in the path integral formulation of a classifier. \\
+Therefore the extremisation of the weights, whose role in generalisation has been commented in Ref.~\cite{30}, is replaced in this picture by the minimisation of the action.
+This latter in turn corresponds to maximise the probability amplitudes in the path integral formulation of a classifier.

 We are now in the position to express our thesis on the generalisation process.
-The partition function that determines the TQFT used by the TQNN utilises a superposition of all colorings of the input/output pairs, and intermediate states amplitudes, as shown above, give the single probabilities (upon taking moduli squared) of the single transitions of color configurations that constitute the summands of the partition function.
+The partition function that determines the TQFT used by the TQNN utilises a superposition of all colorings of the input/output pairs.
+The intermediate states amplitudes, as shown above, provide the single probabilities (upon taking moduli squared) of the single transitions of color configurations.
+Furthermore, they provide the summands of the partition function, as well as the single probabilities (upon taking moduli squared) of the single transitions of color configurations.
 Optimisation here shows the dominant terms in the superposition function, according to the given underlying ground truth.
 Thus generalisation emerges as an artifact of the semiclassical limit: DNNs structures are only able to represents fixed 2-skeletons within the 2-complex evolution of TQNNs.
 These are nevertheless the most dominant contributions to the path integral for the TQNNs, which is in general realised by the topological quantum neural 2-complexes (TQN2Cs), summing over all the quantum histories.
 This simple case with boundary states with single nodes is generalised directly to the case of spin-networks with higher number of nodes, where the reasoning still holds true.
 In fact, this formulation was used in \cite{TQNN}.